SchwarzIT/onyx/.changeset/tough-jeans-fly.md

 "sit-onyx": minor
 ---

-feat(OnyxNotifications): return notification id after it is created
+feat(useNotification): return notification id when showing a new notification